Leasehold property: service charge problems

 Speak to your landlord/freeholder – try and settle things face-to-face.

 Speak to other leaseholders – if they are having the same problem you will have a stronger case if you complain together.

 Consult your building’s tenants’ association if you have one – landlords have to consult them about all works and long-term agreements.
 If you don’t have one set one up.

 5. If consulting fellow leaseholders and the freeholder doesn’t work – what next?

-- Appeal to the Leasehold Valuation Tribunal (LVT).
+Appeal to the first-tier Tribunal (Property Chamber).
 The 1996 Housing Act says you can take your landlords to tribunal if you don’t think the price of the service charge tallies with the level of service provided.
-Taking the freeholder to the LVT is less formal than going to court, it will never cost more than £500 and, regardless of the outcome, you won’t be told to pay the leaseholder’s fees.
+Taking the freeholder to tribunal is less formal than going to court, it will never cost more than £500 and, regardless of the outcome, you won’t be told to pay the freeholder’s fees.

 6. Consider setting up a “Right to Manage” company